Migrating from sbt 1.x

 Changing build.sbt DSL to Scala 3.x

 This means that if you implement custom tasks or sbt plugins for sbt 2.x, it must be done using Scala 3.x.
-See Scala 3.x incompatibility table and Scala 2 with -Xsource:3.
+Consult Scala 3.x incompatibility table and Scala 2 with -Xsource:3 for details about Scala 3.x.

 // This works on Scala 2.12.20 under -Xsource:3